 All 6 DoF HMDs are perfectly capable of also delivering 360° content, so why even bother with less degrees of freedom?
 Well, those additional 3 degrees of freedom are pricey.
 Positional tracking has to be very accurate and it's a non-trivial technical challenge.

 The HMD either has to calculate its own position by fixed location markers, such as with HTC's lighthouses, or use computer vision algorithms to do so from integrated cameras.
 The second approach is the most commonly used over the last years and is called "inside-out tracking".
 Even though these systems got better and cheaper, you can still save a lot of money by ditching them.

 With the decision to only support 3 degrees of freedom, you also limit the content to 360° content by design.
 (Sidenote: You can still play some immersive VR content but you will get motion sick, among other things)

 3 DoF devices and their accessories (e.g. controllers) are often further optimized for consumption of 360° and are therefore better suited for this specific job.
-For instance, the Pico G2 offers 4K resolution and a large field of view while keeping the device itself slim and lightweight, making it great for watching 360° videos.
+For instance, the Pico G3 offers 4K+ resolution with a resolution of 1832x2160 pixels per eye and a large 98° field of view while keeping the device itself slim and lightweight, making it great for watching 360° videos.
 It comes with only one simple controller which is not sufficient for immersive VR but very much capable of selecting the next video to play.

 The huge disadvantage of 3 DoF devices is that they are not well suited for immersive content.
 You will not be able to interact as seamlessly with the virtual environment if at all.
 Instead of having both hands tracked (with hand tracking or 6 DoF controllers) and picking things up and throwing them around, you are limited to pointing at objects with your laser pointer.
 When moving your head around, it will feel like your head is stuck in the virtual world as your sideways movement can't be tracked.